 AI affects trademarks in multiple ways, from automated branding tools to AI-driven customer interactions.
 However, it also creates legal uncertainties in areas like counterfeit detection and brand misrepresentation.
 As AI systems become increasingly capable of generating content, recognizing brand elements, and automating commerce, new challenges emerge regarding trademark rights and potential infringement.
 For instance, AI-generated content, such as chatbots, virtual assistants, and automated marketing tools, may use brand names or logos without proper authorization.
 AI-powered e-commerce platforms using AI-driven search algorithms and recommendation engines can unintentionally favor counterfeit products or mislead customers about brand authenticity. may misclassify or recommend counterfeit goods, leading to consumer confusion and dilution of brand value.
 Consumers may mistakenly associate AI-generated products or services with established brands, impacting brand equity.
 AI can also create fake brand endorsements, deepfake videos, or counterfeit products, harming brand reputation and misleading consumers.

 When AI systems infringe on trademark rights, determining liability becomes complex.
 Does responsibility fall on the AI developer, the user, or the company utilizing the AI system?
 AI continuously evolves, learning from vast amounts of data.
-This adaptability makes it difficult for static trademark laws to keep pace, requiring lawmakers to introduce more flexible and adaptive legal frameworks.

 Are AI Generated Works Copyrightable?

 If an AI generates artwork, text, or code, who holds the copyright?
 The programmer, the user, or no one?
-Since AI lacks legal personhood, determining ownership of AI-generated content is murky.
+Determining ownership of AI-generated content is murky.
 In many jurisdictions, copyright protection applies only to human-created works, leaving businesses unsure of their rights over AI-produced material.
 Current laws, such as those in the US, require human authorship, as seen in the US Copyright Office’s January 2025 report, Part 2, which states, “Where that creativity is expressed through the use of AI systems, it continues to enjoy protection.
 Extending protection to material whose expressive elements are determined by a machine, however, would undermine rather than further the constitutional goals of copyright” (US Copyright Office Releases Part 2).
 This creates uncertainty for businesses using AI to generate content, as seen in the Kris Kashtanova case.

 AI Legal Framework for Copyright Rights